MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms-networking.md

 ms.localizationpriority: medium
 ---

-# Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub
+# Configure networking and Quality of Service for Microsoft Teams Rooms on Surface Hub

 This article explains how to prepare your environment to optimize Microsoft Teams Rooms on Surface Hub.